The Deferred Maintenance Dilemma, Solved: How to Improve Ongoing Maintenance for Cities and Towns

 • City of Dayton, TX: The city implemented a two-phase project to install LED lighting, upgrade HVAC across the City’s buildings, improve building automation systems, and install smart water meters.

-• Joseph County, IN: This award-winning project provided significant community infrastructure improvements to the county that reduced energy consumption by 31%.
+• St. Joseph County, IN: This award-winning project provided significant community infrastructure improvements to the county that reduced energy consumption by 31%.

 Partner with Performance Services to Solve Deferred Maintenance